 The first swim occurred in 2004 when Dr. Michael Grossman enlisted the help of Bell Hospital and the Upper Peninsula Diabetes Outreach Network (UPDON) in planning a 2.25 mile swim across Teal Lake in Negaunee.

-The first twelve years have been a great success and have raised a total of more than $100,000!
+The first thirteen years have been a great success and have raised a total of more than $120,000!
 The donations raised from the swim are used by the U.P.
 Diabetes Outreach Network (UPDON) to strengthen diabetes care and support across the U.P. through a variety of other projects including a recently launched telephonic diabetes program (see more details about UPDON at www.diabetesinmichigan.org).

-Over two hundred swimmers have ventured across the lake in this challenge, assisted by 300 volunteer kayakers who have helped to guide them.
+Hundreds of swimmers have ventured across the lake in this challenge, assisted by an equal amount of volunteer kayakers who have helped to guide them.
 Past guest speakers have included: Olympic gold medal winner, Peter Vanderkaay at the 2005 and 2013 events, Mark Spitz in 2009, Janet Evans in 2010,Coralie Simmons in 2011, and Dr. Natalie Strand in 2014.

 There is a registration fee of $75 for the Beginner & Competitive swims and a registration fee of $20 for the "Short-n-Sweet" swim.
 There are a limited number of scholarships available to cover the cost of registration.
 If you are interested in a scholarship, please contact Kristen (email@example.com).